ankorstore/yokai-showroom/grpc-demo/README.md

 }
 ```

-You can use any gRPC clients, such as [Postman](https://learning.postman.com/docs/sending-requests/grpc/grpc-request-interface/) or [Evans](https://github.com/ktr0731/evans).
+You can use any gRPC clients, for example [Postman](https://learning.postman.com/docs/sending-requests/grpc/grpc-request-interface/) or [Evans](https://github.com/ktr0731/evans).

 ## Contents